 “It’s really fascinating to watch because the adults are constantly moving and tending to the larva,” Spear says.
 “It’s not something you think about insects, that they would have that kind of dedicated parental care.”

-Sign up for the Reasons to be Cheerful newsletter.When these larvae emerge, the team at The Wilds cares for them throughout the winter.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.When these larvae emerge, the team at The Wilds cares for them throughout the winter.
 Come breeding season in the spring, they introduce each beetle to a mate at another breeding facility to increase genetic diversity.
 Next summer, the grandchildren of the initial couples from the prairie will be transported to The Wilds’s forest habitat.
 Using a putting green hole maker, the staff, along with summer campers and volunteers, create a small pit, lower a dead rat inside and cover a beetle couple inside the home.

 This end goal of this meticulous process is a self-sustaining population of American burying beetles within the 10,000 acre reserve.
 It is but one small effort of many to save a threatened insect, up to and including using one of the most powerful conservation laws the U.S. has.